Hamster45105/phishfish/docs/CONFIGURATION.md

 ### Azure AI Configuration

-StopThePhish uses Azure AI (via GitHub Models) to classify emails as legitimate or phishing.
+PhishFish uses Azure AI (via GitHub Models) to classify emails as legitimate or phishing.

 GitHub models is free for all users, but with [rate limits](https://docs.github.com/en/github-models/use-github-models/prototyping-with-ai-models#rate-limits)